samhaingrim/data-to-pinecone/README.md

-# vectorizor
+# datatopinecone

-vectorizer was written using python 3.11.3
+datatopinecone was written using python 3.11.3

-vectorizer.py will parse any files you place in a ```library_data``` folder, and store them in a 1536 dimension Pinecone vector index.
+datatopinecone.py will parse any files you place in a ```library_data``` folder, and store them in a 1536 dimension Pinecone vector index.

 ## Installation